BedouiGit/Authentication-JWT-Spring-Security-/README.md

 - JWT Authentication: A JWT is generated and used for secure access to protected endpoints.
 - JWT Filter: Intercepts incoming requests to validate JWTs and set authentication.
 - Security Configuration: Configures Spring Security for secure access to resources.
+-
-The project uses Spring Boot, Spring Security, and JWT libraries to manage user authentication and authorization.
+=>The project uses Spring Boot, Spring Security, and JWT libraries to manage user authentication and authorization.